 Our secondary education programs are built to put great teachers out into the workforce to mold the students of our future.

-Education Requirements:
+Secondary Education Requirements:

 **Students with a concentration in 5-12 Mild/Moderate Special Education should substitute EDUC4470 Secondary and Mild/Moderate Student Teaching.

-Teaching Major Requirements
+Secondary Education Major Requirements

-Second Teaching Fields:
+Secondary (5-12) Teaching Fields:

-Secondary education students majoring in any teaching major, who desire Iowa Teacher Certification with endorsements in K-8 Mild/Moderate Special Education and/or 5-12 Mild/Moderate Special Education, must complete the Secondary Teacher Education Program and the appropriate concentration.
+Secondary education students majoring in any teaching major, who desire Iowa Teacher Certification with endorsements in K-8 Mild/Moderate Special Education and/or 5-12 Mild/Moderate Special Education, must complete the Secondary Teacher Education Major and the appropriate concentration.

 Combination Requirements and Modifications